What Are Bare Metal Cloud Servers: A Guide to Bare Metal Recovery

 • Failover and Full Restoration:

-Once the backup is uploaded, Cloud IBR immediately initiates the failover recovery, restoring your full environment.
+Once the backup is imported, Cloud IBR immediately initiates the failover recovery, restoring your full environment to bare metal cloud.

 Ready to Simplify Your DR?